-Safety Glasses

-Ear Protection
+Safety Glasses Ear Protection

+Power Tools and Hand Tools can be dangerous.
+Always use caution and always wear ear and eye protection!
 Pro Tip: Download a free level app to your phone.
 Make sure it gives you a readout in degrees.
 You will need this to double check your drilling angles.